sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

      ![message](images/message.png "message")

-5. To open the notebook, click **Notebooks** in the left navigation menu.
+5. To open the notebook, click the Cloud menu on the top to open the left navigation menu.
+On the left navigation menu, click **Notebooks.**

      ![Navigation Menu](images/navigation-menu.png "Navigation Menu")